 Ready to Order?

-The database is available in NIST and Agilent ChemStation formats and can either be downloaded, or delivered in USB flash drive or DVD media.
+The library is available in NIST and Agilent ChemStation formats and can either be downloaded, or delivered in USB flash drive or DVD media.